neekware/fullerstack/libs/nax-ipware/README.md

   import {Ipware} from '@fullerstack/nax-ipware';
   const ipware = new Ipware();
   app.use(function(req, res, next) {
-    const clientIp = ipware.getClientIP(req)
+    req.ipInfo = ipware.getClientIP(req)
-    console.log(clientIp);
+    // { ip: '177.139.100.100', isPublic: true, isRouteTrusted: false }
-    // { ip: '177.139.100.100'', isPublic: true, isRouteTrusted: false }
+    // do something with the ip address (e.g. pass it down through the request)
-    // do something with the ip address (e.g. pass it within the request)
+    // note: ip address doesn't change often, so better cache it for performance,
-    // note: ip address doesn't change often, so better cache it for performance next();
+    // you should have distinct session ID for public and anonymous users to cache the ip address next();
   });